TheeEclipse/Mpesa-Daraja-API-php/README.md

 🖥️The Call back url is almost same in formating to testing and live

-🖥️The stk push default shortcode is safaricom's daraja account so add your own
+🖥️The stk push default shortcode is safaricom's daraja account so you can add your own

 🖥️
 🖥️